philipjamesk/capstone-radio/README.md

 * vlc
 * python-vlc
 * pygame
-* wxPython

 ### TODO
-* master class launches radio and edit_list
-* check address to valid web address
-* station_list.py should relaunch radio.py
-* file picker for adding logo
+* check for wifi on radio launch